Oozaku/codex-2022-exam/ex01/README.md

 # Printscreen

-The printscreen bellow shows the program working, this shows that the program works fine with both possible formats of CNPJ and it works correctly for the two different cnpjs, firts is correct and the last is wrong (invalid).
+The printscreen bellow shows the program working, this shows that the program works fine with both possible formats of CNPJ and it works correctly for the two different CNPJs, first is valid and the last is invalid.

 ![cnpj](assets/cnpj.png)